-3.7.2 Tolerances
+3.7.3 Tolerances

-To help overcome any possible manufacturing problems, and not to permit any design which may contravene any part of these regulations, dimensional tolerances are permitted on bodywork situated more than 400mm behind the front wheel centre line and the rear wheel centre line.
+To help overcome any possible manufacturing problems, and not to permit any design which may contravene any part of these regulations, dimensional tolerances are permitted on bodywork situated more than 450mm behind the front wheel centre line and more than 150mm forward of the rear wheel centre line.

-A vertical tolerance of +/- 3 mm is permissible across the surfaces lying on the reference and step planes and a horizontal tolerance of 3 mm is permitted when assessing whether a surface is visible from beneath the car.
+A vertical tolerance of +/- 5 mm is permissible across the surfaces lying on the reference and step planes and a horizontal tolerance of 5 mm is permitted when assessing whether a surface is visible from beneath the car.

-3.7.3 Diffusor height
+3.7.4 Floor tunnel height